LibCity/Bigscity-LibCity-Docs/docs/_sources/tutorial/run_model.md.txt

 }
 ```

-We can know that the dataset class, executor, evaluator of the GRU model are `TrafficStatePointDataset`, `DCRNNExecutor`, `TrafficStateEvaluator` respectively.
+We can know that the dataset class, executor, evaluator of the GRU model are `TrafficStatePointDataset`, `TrafficStateExecutor`, `TrafficStateEvaluator` respectively.

 Therefore, we can know default parameters of the data module from `libcity/config/data/TrafficStatePointDataset.json`.